bunchc/model-train-control-system/README.md

   - **pi-template**: A template for creating Raspberry Pi applications.
   - **examples**: Example configuration files for the Raspberry Pi controllers.

-- **central-api**: The central API that coordinates commands and telemetry data between the frontend and the edge controllers.
+- **central_api**: The central API that coordinates commands and telemetry data between the frontend and the edge controllers.

 - **gateway**: Acts as a bridge between the frontend and the central API, handling command processing and MQTT communication.